 This LEICA ELMARIT 90mm f/2.8 was Leica's most popular long lens of the 1960s.

 Its performance is excellent for any sort of photography.
-One thing to be cautions of while shooting with it, is that this ELMARIT is very prone to flare reflected from its long, empty internal barrel, so be careful.
+One thing to be cautious of while shooting with it is that this ELMARIT is very prone to flare reflected from its long, empty internal barrel, so be careful.

 It came in silver chrome in the 1960s as shown, and later in black in the 1970s.

 This ELMARIT was sold alongside the 90mm f/4 ELMAR as well as the much less popular LEICA 90mm f/2 summicron.
 Today in 2010, even though Leica sold ten times as many of these f/2.8 ELMARIT as they did f/2 SUMMICRON, you'll see tens times as many SUMMICRON for sale, for less money than these f/2.8 ELMARIT.